Anna Todd: Frayed Pages Media

 In 2021, Todd started her own imprint in partnership with Wattpad Books.
 Frayed Pages will publish the author's future novels, as well as other writers' works.
 The imprint was announced in November 2021 along with the news that After would become a graphic novel, scheduled to be released in May of the next year.

 In February 2022, Cosmopolitan announced the release of Todd's new novel to be published under her imprint.
 The Falling, which is a rewritten version of one of her previous works, The Brightest Stars, tells the story of a young girl named Karina falling in love with Kael, a soldier fighting to overcome PTSD following three deployments in Afghanistan.
-Two more novels will complete the series: The Burning and The Infinite Light of Dust.
+The following novels will complete the series: The Burning and The Infinite Light of Dust.